-Chinova Bioworks Inc. has applied to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of a mixture of chitosan and (1,3)- $\beta$ -D-glucans extracted from Agaricus bisporus as a preservative in food and beverage products.

-Chitosan from various sources is permitted as a processing aid or additive in the Code.
-The applicant stated that chitosan and (1,3)- $\beta$ -D-glucans extracted from A. bisporus are already permitted in the United States, Canada, Japan and Korea.
+Chinova Bioworks Inc. has applied to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of a mixture of chitosan and (1,3)- β -D-glucans (mushroom chitosan) extracted from Agaricus bisporus as a preservative in food and beverage products.
+Chitosan from various sources is permitted as a processing aid in the Code.
+The applicant stated that mushroom chitosan is already permitted in the United States, Canada, Japan and Korea.

-The use of chitosan and (1,3)- $\beta$ -D-glucans extracted from A. bisporus at Good Manufacturing Process (GMP) levels as a food preservative is consistent with its typical function as an antimicrobial substance.
+The use of mushroom chitosan at Good Manufacturing Process (GMP) levels as a food preservative is consistent with its typical function as an antimicrobial substance.
 It is, therefore, functioning as a food additive (preservative) for the purposes of the Code.

-There are no relevant identity and purity specifications in the Code, therefore a new specification for chitosan and (1,3)- $\beta$ -D-glucans extracted and purified from A. bisporus will be included in Schedule 3 of the Code.
+There are no relevant identity and purity specifications in the Code, therefore a new specification for mushroom chitosan will be included in Schedule 3 of the Code.

 The production organism has a long history of safe human consumption.
-The microbiological risk assessment undertaken by FSANZ has not identified any public health and safety concerns.
+FSANZ's microbiological risk assessment has not identified any public health and safety concerns.
 A. bisporus has been determined to be neither pathogenic nor toxigenic.

-The systemic absorption of chitosan in the stomach and small intestine varies depending on the molecular weight viscosity and the degree of deacetylation.
-Following consumption in the diet chitosan is expected to remain intact in the upper gastrointestinal tract, and be subject to fermentation by the microbiota in the large intestine.
+The systemic absorption of chitosan in the stomach and small intestine varies depending on the molecular weight, viscosity and the degree of deacetylation.
+Following consumption in the diet chitosan is expected to remain intact in the upper gastrointestinal tract and be subject to fermentation by the microbiota in the large intestine.

 No adverse effects of chitosan, chitosan oligomers or chitosan monomers were observed in acute, subchronic or chronic studies in rodents.
-No relevant reproductive or developmental toxicity studies were identified, but systemic absorption of chitosan is negligible, therefore effects on reproduction or development are unlikely.
+No relevant reproductive or developmental toxicity studies were identified; however, systemic absorption of chitosan is negligible, suggesting that effects on reproduction or development are unlikely.
 No adverse effects of chitosan supplements were reported in human trials.
-There is no evidence of genotoxicity, and allergic reactions to oral exposure are uncommon.

-Foods containing $\beta$ -glucans have a long history of safe human use, and no experimental evidence of adverse effects of $\beta$ -glucans was located.
+There is no evidence of genotoxicity, and allergic reactions to oral exposure are very rare.
+Foods containing β -glucans have a long history of safe human use, and no experimental evidence or case reports of adverse effects of β -glucans have been identified.

-Using a budget method approach and considering the worst-case scenario, the dietary exposure assessment calculated the theoretical maximum daily intake food additive from foods and beverages to be 46.9 mg/kg bw/day.
-In the absence of an identified hazard for chitosan or $\beta$ -glucans, an Acceptable Daily Intake (ADI) 'not specified' was established.
+Using a budget method approach and considering the worst-case scenario, the dietary exposure assessment calculated the theoretical maximum daily intake of food additives from foods and beverages to be 46.9 mg/kg bw/day.
+In the absence of an identified hazard for chitosan or β -glucans, an Acceptable Daily Intake (ADI) 'not specified' was established.